Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 In countries where the treatment is not approved by regulators, pet owners have resorted to buying unlicensed antivirals, mostly made in China, to treat sick cats themselves.

-Understanding why the new strain behaves differently from what some researchers call "traditional FIP" requires a closer look at how FECV leads to FIP.
+Understanding why the new strain behaves differently than what some researchers call “traditional FIP” requires a closer look at how FECV leads to FIP.

-For reasons that are not fully understood, sometimes the FECV mutates inside the cat.
+For reasons that are not fully understood, FECV sometimes mutates inside a cat.
 These changes allow it to escape from intestinal cells and infect a key cell of the immune system, the macrophage.
 This macrophage-infecting virus is known as the FIP virus or FIPV.
-Now it can travel throughout the body and, in Gunn-Moore's words, "devastate the environment" and cause potentially fatal inflammation.
+It can now travel throughout the body, “ravaging the environment,” Gunn-Moore says, causing potentially fatal inflammation.

 Once established, the FIPV coronavirus has two important characteristics: First, it is no longer an enteric virus, so it can only very rarely return to the gut to be excreted as FIPV in the feces.
 Second, FIPV has a gene sequence that is unique to a given cat.